Last Updated on

 Middleton Beach & Emu Point

 Our kids love to play at both of these popular beaches.
 With well-equipped playgrounds, stunning beaches and tasty café’s nearby there is plenty to do for at least half a day.
-Check out our complete wrap up of Albany Playgrounds
+Check out our complete wrap up of Albany Playgrounds.
+There is so much stunning scenery on the WA coast.

 The Gap and Natural Bridge